ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

 - `SMUMergePinGroup`
 - `SMUPowerDownAndUnmergePinGroup`

+These two functions are called at different places to perform merging dynamically (case C) or statically (case D).

+### Case C: Merging Pin Group before standard shipping Step

-These two functions are called before and after the standard shipping step `Force Voltage Measure Current (FVMI)`.
+ The two functions are called before and after the standard shipping step `Force Voltage Measure Current (FVMI)`.
 It uses the same pin group name "Vcc4ch0".
 This way standard steps can benefit from the merging.
+This is dynamic merging.

+### Case D: Merging Pin Group at process level

+The same two functions are called before and after the `MainSequence` i.e. in `ProcessSetup` and `ProcessCleanup` sequences.
+It uses a different pin group name "Vref4ch0".
+This way all steps in `MainSequence` can benefit from the merging.
+This is static Merging.

 ### Prerequisites